Exploring Diverse In-Context Configurations for Image Captioning: Configuring In-Context Sequences

 \textbf{Random Selection (RS).} Given a set $\mathcal{D}=\{(\bm{I}_1,\bm{C}_1),...,(\bm{I}_M,\bm{C}_M)\}$ with $M$ image-caption pairs, we randomly sample $n$ images as $\{\bm{I}_1,...,\bm{I}_N\}$ in $\mathcal{S}$.

 \textbf{Similarity-based Image-Image Retrieval (SIIR).} Certain NLP studies suggest that performance can be enhanced by retrieving examples similar to the test case~\cite{liu2022makes,rubin2022learning,hongjinselective}.
 Following this approach, we retrieve $n$ images with the highest similarity scores to the test image $\hat{\bm{I}}$ from $\mathcal{D}$.
 We employ two methods to compute these similarities: 1) \textbf{SIIR-CLIP} (Figure~\ref{fig:fig_method} (a)): Using the vision encoder of CLIP~\cite{radford2021learning}, we extract image embeddings to determine similarities.
-2) \textbf{SIIR-TAG} (Figure~\ref{fig:fig_method} (b)): We use Vinvl~\cite{zhang2021vinvl} to extract objects and attributes and IETrans~\cite{zhang2022fine} to obtain the relations from the image.
-We then apply the AND operation to compute similarity.
+2) \textbf{SIIR-TAG} (Figure~\ref{fig:fig_method} (b)): We utilize some scene graph extractors to derive tags for each image.
+Specifically, we employ Vinvl~\cite{zhang2021vinvl} to extract objects and their attributes, and IETrans~\cite{zhang2022fine} to determine the relations present within the image.
+Following this extraction, we conduct an AND operation to compute the similarity between tags.

-\textbf{Similarity-based Image-Caption Retrieval (SICR-CLIP)} (Figure~\ref{fig:fig_method} (c)).
+\textbf{Similarity-based Image-Caption Retrieval (SICR-CLIP)} (Figure~\ref{fig:fig_method} (d)).
 Taking advantage of the cross-modal retrieval capability of CLIP~\cite{radford2021learning}, we use its vision and language encoders to embed images and captions into a shared space for computing similarities.
 Given $\hat{\bm{I}}$, we calculate its cross-modal embedding similarities with $\{\bm{C}_1,...,\bm{C}_M\} \in \mathcal{D}$, and select the images whose captions have top-$n$ similarities with $\hat{\bm{I}}$.
 Note that we use different kinds of captions as mediators; the methods to generate these captions will be detailed in Section~\ref{subsec:CapSelect}.
 These captions are also used as ${\bm{C}_1,...,\bm{C}_N}\in \mathcal{S}$.